A Dissipatively Stabilized Mott Insulator of Photons: Stabilization of a Mott insulator

 We tunnel-couple the demonstrated single site stabilizer to one end of the Bose-Hubbard chain, and attempt to stabilize the $n=1$ Mott insulator of photons.
 The Mott state is a gapped ground state~\cite{greiner2002quantum} that satisfies the incompressibility requirements~\cite{gemelke2009situ}.
 The many-body gap is set by the cost to create doublon-hole excitations on top of the Mott state $\approx U$.
 Particle-like excitations are gapped by the strong interaction ($\approx U$ for $n=1$ Mott state), while the hole excitations follow the single particle dispersion with energies lying in a band of $|\epsilon_k|\leq 2J$ in the one-dimensional lattice, providing clear spectral separation in the Mott limit ($|U|\gg J$).
 For a homogeneous lattice, all hole eigenstates are delocalized across the lattice, making it possible to employ a single stabilizer at one end of the chain.
 The amplitude of the defect state wavefunctions at the stabilizer can be adjusted via the coupling between the chain and the stabilizer $J_c$.
 Here we attach an additional 5 site chain ($Q_3 - Q_7$) to a ``two transmon'' stabilizer which stabilizes $Q_2$.
 All lattice sites are tuned to the same energy as $Q_2$.
 The coupling between the stabilizer and the rest of the chain is $J_c \approx J_{\textrm{chain}} \sim 2\pi\times 6.25$\,MHz.

 In Fig.~\ref{fig:4_mott}\textbf{b}, we plot the measured steady state Mott fidelity ($\langle P_1 \rangle$, chain-averaged over sites $Q_2 - Q_7$) as a function of the stabilization drive frequency and strength, after a driving duration of $5 \mu$s.
-The optimal Mott fidelity of $0.88(+0.03/\text{\textminus}0.01)$ is achieved by driving at $\omega_d = \omega_{01}+\Delta$ with $\Omega_{d} = 2\pi\times 96$\,MHz, demonstrating a dissipatively stabilized photonic Mott insulator in which the on-site number fluctuations are strongly suppressed.
-The observed defects within the chain are predominantly holes ($P_0$), with very low doublon probabilities ($P_2$).
+The optimal Mott fidelity of $0.88(+0.03/\text{\textminus}0.01)$ is achieved by driving at $\omega_d = \omega_{01}-\Delta$ with $\Omega_{d} = 2\pi\times 96$\,MHz, demonstrating a dissipatively stabilized photonic Mott insulator in which the on-site number fluctuations are strongly suppressed.
+The observed defects within the chain are predominantly holes ($P_0\approx 0.10$), with very low doublon probabilities ($P_2\approx 0.02$) (SI.\ref{SI:readout+errorbar}).
+Ignoring small site-to-site variations in the Mott fidelity, we obtain the on-site number fluctuation of the Mott state $\delta n \equiv \sqrt{\langle n^2\rangle-\langle n\rangle^2} = 0.34(+0.01/\text{\textminus}0.05)$; or a configuration entropy of $s \equiv - k_B \sum_n P_n \ln{P_n} = 0.42(+0.04/\text{\textminus}0.12)\, k_B$ per site, where $k_B$ is the Boltzmann constant.
 Figure~\ref{fig:4_mott}\textbf{b} shows qualitatively the same features as the single site stabilization in Fig.~\ref{fig:3_onesite}\textbf{d}.
 Near $\omega_d\approx\omega_{01}^C$, the single particle stabilizer performance is robust over variations in both (1) drive detuning, which gives good energetic overlap with the hole defect states of the Mott phase that span a frequency range of $4J \approx 2\pi\times 25$\,MHz; and (2) drive strength, which provides the high repumping rates necessary to fill the whole lattice without sacrificing stabilizer fidelity.
+For larger lattices with a single stabilizer site, the stabilization performance will eventually be limited by the reduced refilling rate for the increasing number of sites/modes, and by disorder induced localization that inhibits the effective refilling of defects away from the stabilizer site.
+Multiple stabilizers may be used to circumvent such limitations, as envisioned in proposals~\cite{Verstraete2009, kapit2014} where \textit{each} lattice site is coupled to a driven-dissipative bath.